dnsimple/dnsimple-support/content/articles/email-forwarding.md

 ## Internationalized Domain Names (IDN) support {#idna}

-Our email forwarding provider doesn't support International Domain Names (or domains with non-standard characters).
-It's not possible to use an email address with an IDN domain as a destination or to configure email forwards for an IDN domain.
+Our email forwarding provider does not support International Domain Names (domains with non-standard characters).
+You cannot use an email address with an IDN domain as a destination or to configure email forwards for an IDN domain.

 ## Have more questions?